 People start shooting a couple of fireworks a couple of days before New Year's Eve and continue until the 6th of January - but obviously, most of them are shot around midnight on New Year's Eve.

 Although people often just go to their nearest street corner to shoot the fireworks, then there are a couple of popular locations where people gather to watch the impressive display.

-Whichever location you decide upon, be sure to bring a bottle of champagne, your best clothes (covered with layers of wool or fur, and some warm shoes) and find a party to join!
-It's also advised to have safety glasses, as anyone is allowed to shoot fireworks on this night (you may see toddlers holding flares or sparklers) and as fireworks are coming at you from all directions, accidents do occur.
+Whichever location you decide upon, be sure to bring a bottle of champagne, your best clothes (covered with layers of wool or fur, and some warm shoes), and find a party to join!
+It's also advised to have safety glasses, as anyone is allowed to shoot fireworks on this night (you may see toddlers holding flares or sparklers), and as fireworks are coming at you from all directions, accidents do occur.

-Or if you prefer to watch the city from afar, you can join in on this New Year's Eve Firework Cruise or this New Year's Eve Celebration at Sea, both of which last for 1.5-2 hours around midnight, and then drop you off back in town to join in on the downtown parties.
+Finally, there's a variety of tours available for New Year's Eve.
+For example, you can join in on this New Year's Eve Firework Cruise or this New Year's Eve Celebration at Sea, both of which last for 1.5-2 hours around midnight, and then drop you off back in town to join in on the downtown parties.

 Above you can watch a sketch that's in English as it is making fun of the way Iceland presents itself to other nations, and how tourists can often perceive Iceland in a rose-tinted way.
 This sketch is from 2014, at the start of an increased tourism boom in the country.
 Many other sketches can be found online, but they are all in Icelandic.

 Each year we eagerly await it, as there is always a lot to be made fun of.

 New Year's Eve in Iceland's Countryside

 As mentioned earlier, New Year's Eve follows the same routine if you decide to spend it in another town in Iceland besides Reykjavik, except you'll have fewer options of bars to attend after midnight.
 The above footage is from the town of Keflavik, just to give you an idea.